 Physical Oceanography Group

-The Physical Oceanography Group has seven faculty members.
+The Physical Oceanography Group has six faculty members.

 David Barclay’s group specializes in acoustics, with particular emphasis on measurement and interpretation of deep-ocean noise and sediment acoustics.
 They also are active in the modelling of sound propagation in the ocean.